oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

 # Learn more about Spring Boot, Web Security and Okta

-I hope you enjoyed this brief introduction to Thymeleaf and learn how secure content and implement authorization on the server-side using Spring Security.
-You could also grasp how fast and easy is to integrate OIDC Authentication using Oka.
+I hope you enjoyed this brief introduction to Thymeleaf and learned how to secure content and implement authorization on the server-side using Spring Security.
+You could also experience how fast and easy is to integrate OIDC Authentication using Oka.
 To learn more about Spring Boot Security and OIDC, check out the following links:

 - [Learn How to Build a Single-Page App with Vue and Spring Boot](/blog/2021/10/04/spring-boot-spa)
 - [Kubernetes to the Cloud with Spring Boot and JHipster](/blog/2021/06/01/kubernetes-spring-boot-jhipster)